Meet our Team

-For Spring 2, we shall be looking at the text 'Street Child' by Berlie Doherty.
+For Summer 1, we shall be looking at the text 'Stormbreaker' by Anthony Horowitz.
 If possible, it is handy for your child to have their own copy of this text.
 This means they can utilise it during the lesson and in writing sessions, making notes or even underlining great vocabulary or words they are unsure of.

 Each child has been given a reading record to take home and bring into school daily with their reading book.
 We would like children to record the name of the book they are reading, how many pages they have read on a particular date, and a brief comment on how well they read aloud or what they thought of the text/what happened, and to have this signed by an adult daily.
 We would like children to aim to read for at least 10 minutes, five times a week.
 There will be whole-school initiatives to encourage children in their reading.
 We will also be reading our class text daily, giving different members of the class an opportunity to read aloud.

 We will be coming to the end of our text 'Stormbreaker'.
 The children will choose to either write an autobiography or a biography of the main character - Alex Rider.
 We will also be having two spelling dictations this week so children are encouraged to still be reviewing and revising the Y5/6 spellings.